AI Use Cases/Construction

 Frequently Asked Questions

-How does AI optimize expense auditing for Construction?
+How does AI optimize expense auditing for construction?

 Revenue Institute's AI engine ingests real-time invoice, PO, timesheet, and schedule data from Procore, Sage 300, and Viewpoint Vista, then applies construction-specific validation rules - prevailing wage rate checks, material certification cross-reference, quantity variance detection against Bluebeam progress photos, and subcontractor overbilling pattern recognition.
-Instead of manual line-by-line reconciliation, your Finance team receives a prioritized audit queue each morning with high-confidence flags auto-rejected, medium-confidence items routed to a single reviewer with all supporting documents pre-staged, and low-risk invoices auto-approved.
+Instead of manual line-by-line reconciliation, your finance team receives a prioritized audit queue each morning with high-confidence flags auto-rejected, medium-confidence items routed to a single reviewer with all supporting documents pre-staged, and low-risk invoices auto-approved.
 The system learns your firm's historical cost patterns and flags outliers before they compound into margin loss.

-Is our Finance & Accounting data kept secure during this process?
+Is our finance data kept secure during this process?

 Yes.
-All data integrations use encrypted APIs with role-based access controls; your Finance team controls who can view, approve, or override audit decisions.
+All data integrations use encrypted APIs with role-based access controls; your finance team controls who can view, approve, or override audit decisions.
 We address construction-specific compliance requirements: prevailing wage data is segregated and audited separately, AIA billing formats are preserved, and LEED certification records remain linked to material invoices for regulatory review.
 Data is encrypted at rest and in transit, with audit logs for every approval decision.

 What is the timeframe to deploy AI expense auditing?